Photos from the past

 Below we present several photo stories that illustrate NATO’s early history.

 The first is a collage of pictures showing women soldiers serving in NATO commands.
 The second consists of images of West Berlin in the 1950s.
-The third records a joint NATO military exercise including the Greek and Turkish armies after their mutual accession to the Alliance in 1952.
+The third records a joint NATO military exercise including the Greek and Turkish armies after their accession to the Alliance in 1952.
 The fourth portrays scenes of life in Lapland, an ethnic region straddling the Arctic north of Europe.

 Lapland: Cold War Border, Home of Santa Claus